Taking a Look at Women’s Football in England

 Focus on the Women’s Super League

-Chelsea are defending champions, and they have the all-time lead in titles with five.
+Chelsea are defending champions, and they have the all-time lead in titles with seven, including 5 in a row!
 Arsenal are next with three.
 But recall that history is only since 2011 in the Women’s Super League.
 Arsenal won previous incarnations 12 times in 18 years.

-The bottom team each season gets relegated to the Championship; after the 2019-20 season, in what feels like a twist that we’ll see more of as we go, Liverpool were relegated — feels funny to read that, no? — to be replaced in the top tier by Aston Villa.
+The bottom team each season gets relegated to the Championship; after the 2023-24 season Bristol City were relegated to be replaced in the top tier by Crystal Palace.

 The top two WSL teams go into the second round of the UEFA Women’s Champions League, and the third-place finisher goes into the First Round.
 That is new as of the 2020-21 season; previously it was just the first place winner.

-For this year’s Champions League, England will send Chelsea, Manchester United and Arsenal.
+For this year’s Champions League, England will send Chelsea, Manchester City and Arsenal.

 teams lined up on the field before a women's football game